Abhilashup/Sentiment-Analysis-of-Restaurant-Reviews/README.md

 ![predict_neg_page](https://user-images.githubusercontent.com/66258607/110284502-ec266e00-8007-11eb-8f33-cebb740f860c.PNG)

 # Deployment on Heroku
 Before deploying, login to Heroku and create a new app.
 Once done, you can either connect your GitHub profile and select deploy the branch or use Heroku CLI to deploy the project.

-The link to the deployed app is given below. https://restaurant-reviews-21.herokuapp.com/
+https://restaurant-reviews-21.herokuapp.com/

 # Tech/Framework Used